 Free online tools like Canva, Pixlr, or even Google Photos offer basic editing capabilities that can be sufficient for directory images.
 Focus on the fundamentals: proper exposure, accurate colors, and clean composition.
 These elements matter more than fancy effects or complex edits.

 Version control prevents confusion and lost work.
-Save original files separately from edited versions, and use a consistent naming convention that indicates the version and intended use.
+Save original files separately from edited versions, and use a consistent naming convention that shows the version and intended use.
 For example: “ProductName_Directory_Final.jpg” clearly indicates the purpose and status of the file.

 Directory Image Format Guide